tufoinnkuo10/mob-program/README.md

 **Note:** You'll need to remove **all non-alphanumeric characters** (punctuation, spaces and symbols) and turn everything into the same case (lower or upper case) in order to check for palindromes.

 Submit a pull request to the main branch with your solution.
 Do not modify the tests.
-Once you have created a PR with passing tests, then you have successfully completed the exercise.
+Once you have created a PR with passing tests, then you have successfully completed the exercise